tanuv4897/weblinks/README.md

 This repo is meant to hold the decoupled com_weblinks component and related code.

-# How to test a PR
+# How to test a PR know more and interesting things about it

 ## With the [Patch Tester Component](https://github.com/joomla-extensions/patchtester/releases/latest)